Alexander Mackonochie: London Docks and Holborn

 In 1858, he moved to become a curate at St George's-in-the-East, London.
 There he worked with Charles Fuge Lowder as a mission priest in the slum areas of London Docks.
-At this time St George's-in-the-East was a focus for anti-Ritualist rioting which including services being interrupted and stones being thrown at the mission's priests.
+At this time St George's-in-the-East was a focus for anti-Ritualist rioting which included services being interrupted and stones being thrown at the mission's priests.

 In 1862, Mackonochie became perpetual curate at St Alban the Martyr, Holborn.
-In a letter to the patron, J. G. Hubbard, he explained his theological opinions, which included endorsing the (for that time) radically Catholic eucharistic doctrine of G. A. Denison.
+In a letter to the patron, John Gellibrand Hubbard, he explained his theological opinions, which included endorsing the (for that time) radically Catholic eucharistic doctrine of G. A. Denison.
 Mackonochie introduced a daily Eucharist, which featured Gregorian chant and significant ritual elements (e.g. the lighting of altar candles and the cleansing of eucharistic vessels at the altar).
 St Alban's was the first Anglican church to hold the three-hour devotion on Good Friday (in 1864) and one of the first to celebrate a Harvest Festival.
 Mackonochie also openly heard confessions.
 Mackonochie's pastoral ministry was typical of the 19th-century ritualist "slum priest".
 With his two curates, Arthur Stanton and Edward Russell, and lay assistants he founded schools, soup kitchens, a working men's club, mothers' meetings, clothing funds and more.
 Throughout Mackonochie's later persecution St Alban's remained a thriving Anglo-Catholic parish.
-From 1867 Mackonochie was also chaplain of the sisterhood of St Saviour and the sisters and sisters of the Clewer Community of St. John Baptist worked in the parish.
+From 1867 Mackonochie was also chaplain of the sisterhood of St Saviour and the sisters and sisters of the Clewer Community of St John Baptist worked in the parish.

 Prosecution

 St Alban's increasingly became a focus of Low Church ire, drawing the attention of Lord Shaftesbury and the ultra-Protestant and anti-ritualist Church Association.

-In 1867, a prosecution was brought against Mackonochie by John Martin, supported by the Church Association, under the Church Discipline Act 1840.
+In 1867, a prosecution was brought against Mackonochie by John Martin, supported by the Church Association, under the Church Discipline Act 1840 (3 & 4 Vict. c.
+86).
 The charges brought were elevating the host above his head, using a mixed chalice and altar lights, censing things and persons, and kneeling during the prayer of consecration.
 The first decision (of the Court of Arches) was against Mackonochie on two counts and in his favour on the other three, with no decision as to the payment of costs.
 Despite Mackonochie agreeing to comply, the anti-ritualists appealed to the Privy Council, which found against Mackonochie in the remaining three charges; and he was ordered to pay all costs.
 Even after the prosecution the Church Association continued to pursue Mackonochie, believing that he had re-introduced the prohibited ritual.
 This led to further judgments against Mackonochie, culminating on 25 November 1870 with his suspension from office for three months.
 In the interim he had become a hate-figure for the Low Church; in 1869 he was banned from preaching in the Diocese of Ripon and a Low Church cleric, Hugh M‘Neile, refused to speak at the Liverpool Church Congress because Mackonochie would also be speaking.